 This research was supported by NIH/National Cancer Institute Grant 1R01CA180015-01 (P.I.
 Emily Falk) and NIH New Innovator Award 1DP2DA03515601 (P.I.
 Emily Falk), as well as funding from the John Templeton Foundation, U.S. Army Research Laboratory under cooperative agreement W911NF-10-2-0022, and HopeLab.

-- Yoona Kang, Nicole Cooper, Prateekshit Pandey, Christin Scholz, Matthew Brook O’Donnell, Matthew D. Lieberman, Shelley E. Taylor, Victor J. Strecher, Sonya Dal Cin, Sara Konrath, Thad A. Polk, Kenneth Resnicow, Lawrence An, Emily B. Falk.
-Effects of self-transcendence on neural responses to persuasive messages and health behavior change.
+Yoona Kang, Nicole Cooper, Prateekshit Pandey, Christin Scholz, Matthew Brook O’Donnell, Matthew D. Lieberman, Shelley E. Taylor, Victor J. Strecher, Sonya Dal Cin, Sara Konrath, Thad A. Polk, Kenneth Resnicow, Lawrence An, Emily B. Falk.
+Effects of self-transcendence on neural responses to persuasive messages and health behaviour change.
 Proceedings of the National Academy of Sciences, 2018; 201805573 DOI: 10.1073/pnas.1805573115

 Cite This Page: